Which place is cheaper, Chicago or Dallas?

 The summer attracts plenty of travelers to both Dallas and Chicago.
 Furthermore, the beaches, the city activities, the music scene, and the family-friendly experiences are the main draw to Chicago this time of year.

 In the summer, Dallas is a little warmer than Chicago.
-Typically, the summer temperatures in Dallas in July are around 88°F (31°C), and Chicago is about 77°F (25°C).
+Typically, the summer temperatures in Dallas in July average around 88°F (31°C), and Chicago averages at about 77°F (25°C).

 People are often attracted to the plentiful sunshine in Chicago this time of the year.
 In Dallas, it's very sunny this time of the year.
 Dallas usually receives around the same amount of sunshine as Chicago during summer.
-At this time of the year, Dallas gets 337 hours of sunny skies, while Chicago receives 326 hours of full sun.
+Dallas gets 337 hours of sunny skies, while Chicago receives 326 hours of full sun in the summer.

 Chicago receives a lot of rain in the summer.
 In July, Dallas usually receives less rain than Chicago.
-At this time of the year, Dallas gets 2.4 inches (60 mm) of rain, while Chicago receives 3.9 inches (100 mm) of rain.
+Dallas gets 2.4 inches (60 mm) of rain, while Chicago receives 3.9 inches (100 mm) of rain each month for the summer.

 The autumn brings many poeple to Dallas as well as Chicago.
 Additionally, many travelers come to Chicago for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In October, Dallas is generally much warmer than Chicago.
-Temperatures in Dallas average around 69°F (21°C), and Chicago stays around 56°F (14°C).
+Daily temperatures in Dallas average around 69°F (21°C), and Chicago fluctuates around 56°F (14°C).

 People are often attracted to the plentiful sunshine in Dallas this time of the year.
 In the autumn, Dallas often gets more sunshine than Chicago.
 Dallas gets 222 hours of sunny skies this time of year, while Chicago receives 195 hours of full sun.